Mast3rrsito/Moddit-/README.md

 ## Credit

-This project was originally based on [zhumxiang/PVZ_Helper](https://github.com/zhumxiang/PVZ_Helper) and got a lot of help from [Lazuplis-Mei](https://github.com/Lazuplis-Mei).
+This project was made by master